harrywm0/case-study/readme.md

 # Low-Side Data Ingestion Case-study

+To be used as an upskilling and familiarity exercise for new joiners on low-side.
+The repository includes a small API written with Python-Flask, an associated Dockerfile to create an image and a docker-compose scripts which will deploy the development environment.
+Below are instructions for running the environment and accessing each component application.

 ## Running with Docker

 This repository includes a Dockerfile and docker-compose .yml file, which allow the entire project to be installed and ran in Docker containers.
 This includes bundled NiFi, ElasticSearch and Kibana applications, as well as containerizing the Python-Flask API and making exposing all endpoints.

  To launch the project using Docker, install Docker Desktop and simply use